Broccoli Leek Soup

-- 1 large organic leek, halved lengthwise and sliced into ¼-inch half moons or large organic red onion, diced (red onion much higher in phenolic actives than white)
+- 1 large leek halved lengthwise and sliced into ¼-inch half moons

-- Coarse sea salt, to taste (sea salt has mineral content)
+- sea salt (sea salt has mineral content)

-- ¼ cup organic Greek whole yogurt (same rationale as the butter; also you want whole not reduced fat becausethe fat soluble vitamins – e.g., K2 – are in the fat!)
+- 1/4 cup greek yogurt whole organic (same rationale as the butter; also you want whole not reduced fat because the fat soluble vitamins – e.g., K2 – are in the fat!)

 - Cut the florets off the broccoli stalks and set aside.
 Trim any brown spots off the stalks, halve lengthwise if thick and slice ¼-inch thick.

-- Remove the soup from the heat and stir in the pesto, and yogurt.
+- Remove the soup from the heat and stir in the basil pesto and yogurt.
 Puree with a hand blender until there are no large chunks of broccoli or leek.
 Add a little more stock if you’d like your soup a bit thinner.
 Taste and adjust seasonings.

 If you don’t have a hand blender, you can puree the soup in batches in a blender.
 If you go this route, take care not to fill your blender jar more than ⅔ full, otherwise the steam from the hot soup can blow the lid off your blender.
 Getting burned by hot soup is no fun–trust me on this one.

-- 3 tablespoons toasted organic pine nuts (pine nuts are often from China – do not eat these unless certified organic!
-Must be organic)
+- 3 tbsp pine nuts toasted, organic (pine nuts are often from China – do not eat these unless certified organic!)

-- 1 clove garlic… I actually use ½ organic red onion instead as Joe (my husband) is allergic to garlic
+- 1 clove garlic (I actually use ½ organic red onion instead as my husband, Joe, is allergic to garlic)

 - Pulse all ingredients in a food processor until the pesto reaches desired consistency.
 Thin with a little olive oil if desired.
 Taste and adjust salt and lemon to taste.